erikvanoosten/metrics-scala/docs/Manual.md

 ## 1 minute introduction

 Metrics-scala provides an easy way to create metrics in Scala.
+It builds on the metrics-core library.

 Metrics-core requires metrics to be registered in an application wide `MetricRegistry`.
 Metrics-scala hides use of it, but you do need to create an `Instrumented` trait that refers to that registry.
 Your `Instrumented` needs to extends `InstrumentedBuilder`.
 (See also [About Instrumented](#about-instrumented) below.)